Porsche Cayenne: Second generation (E2 92A; 2010)

-The 92A Porsche Cayenne was slightly larger than its predecessors, but featured a more slanted rear window, less upright windshield, a more sloping roofline, door-mounted mirrors, smaller windows at the rear of the vehicle, headlights inspired by the Carrera GT, taillights that extend onto the car's tailgate, LED daytime running lights and a vastly redesigned interior much like the Panamera.
-The 2011 Cayenne is almost 250 kg lighter than the previous models due to removing the low-range transfer case making it slightly more fuel efficient than the previous lineup.
-More use of aluminium and magnesium also helped shave weight.
-Despite its lower stance, the new vehicle's off-road capabilities have been retained without compromising the street performance-oriented layout and design.
-In addition to a diesel offering, a hybrid version is available.
+The 92A Porsche Cayenne was slightly larger than its predecessor, but featured a more slanted rear window, less upright windshield, a more sloping roofline, door-mounted mirrors, smaller rear windows, headlights inspired by the Carrera GT, taillights extending onto the tailgate, LED daytime running lights, and a vastly redesigned interior similar to the Panamera.
+The 2011 Cayenne is almost 250 kg lighter than the previous model, largely due to removal of the low-range transfer case, and makes more use of aluminium and magnesium throughout.
+Despite its lower stance, the new vehicle's off-road capabilities were retained without compromising the street performance-oriented layout.
+A hybrid version was available in addition to the diesel.
 Model year 2013–2016 diesel Porsche Cayennes are included in the Volkswagen emissions scandal.

-Standard features of the 92A Porsche Cayenne included automatic air conditioning with dual-zone climate controls, interior air filter, tilt/telescopic leather-wrapped steering wheel with radio controls, cruise control, leather upholstery, eight-way power front seats, outside-temperature indicator, and universal garage door opener in the base model.
-The Cayenne S adds a power sunroof and memory for the driver's seat.
-The Cayenne GTS added an optional rearview camera, keyless access and start, and memory system.
-Finally, the most upscale Cayenne Turbo and Turbo S added a navigation system with voice recognition, optional four-zone climate controls, heated rear seats, premium sound system with six-disc CD changer.
+Standard features of the 92A included automatic air conditioning with dual-zone climate controls, interior air filter, tilt/telescopic leather-wrapped steering wheel with radio controls, cruise control, leather upholstery, eight-way power front seats, outside-temperature indicator, and universal garage door opener.
+The Cayenne S adds a power sunroof and driver's seat memory.
+The Cayenne GTS added an optional rearview camera, keyless access and start, and a memory system.
+The Cayenne Turbo and Turbo S added navigation with voice recognition, optional four-zone climate controls, heated rear seats, a premium sound system with six-disc CD changer.